 - identification of appropriate referrals to services;

 When health care providers identify past or present domestic violence in their patients, they will benefit from a better understanding of the root cause of their patients’ health concerns such as chronic pain, depression, obstetric complications, STIs, poorly controlled chronic conditions, substance abuse, and other health problems.

 3) View the IPV Screening and Counseling Toolkit.

 4) View a list of healthcare-based DV programs.

-5) Order or download educational and clinical tools for providers and patients.
+5) Order (S&H) educational and clinical tools for providers and patients from our online store.